Dre Campbell Farm

 Takeaway

-Blister beetles are very prolific when breeding, and they like to travel in groups.
-This means you can have an infestation before you’re even aware there’s an issue.
+Blister beetles can be very prolific when breeding and like to travel in groups.

-Some of these methods are quite effective when used alone.
-Others, used in conjunction with some of the other remedies, have done quite a bit to keep these beetles out of the garden and feeding hay.
+Some of these methods are effective when used alone.
+Others, used with other remedies, have done quite a bit to keep these beetles out of the garden and feed hay.

 Images via Flickr/Judy Gallagher and Dendroica cerulea